afridevelopers/.github/profile/README.md

 <div align="center">

-## About

-afridevelopers recognizes that many aspiring software developers face a significant hurdle when trying to enter the job market <h3 color="blue"> the experience gap </h3>.
+This organisation is the home of open source!
+Make Pull Requests, open Issues, share ideas, help each other and make improvements!

 ## Mission

 Our mission is to bridge this gap by providing opportunities for upcoming talents to gain practical experience and exposure to real-world projects.
-Through our collaborative organization, we offer mentorship, internships, and project-based learning experiences that empower aspiring developers to enhance their skills and build a strong foundation for their careers.
+Through our collaborative organization we offer project-based learning experiences that empower aspiring developers to enhance their skills and build a strong foundation for their careers.

 ---